 When a character sets themselves on fire to kill themselves in a blaze of glory

 , as this has been a preferred method of suicide for centuries.
 Especially in Middle Eastern or Asian culture, it may be done as an act of political protest.

 , Murder by Cremation

 and Wreathed in Flames

 - Parodied (of course) in Airplane!, where Ted's boring stories cause people to want to kill themselves.
 A turbaned man douses himself with some flammable liquid, and lights a match, but just then Ted finishes his story and leaves.
 The man puts out the match, sighs... and Whooomph!.

-- In the movie Angels and Demons, Carlo Ventresca, after it's discovered that he murdered the Pope, planted the bomb and murdered the four Cardinals, runs St. Peter's basillica, pours candle oil on himself and lights it.
+- In the movie Angels and Demons, Carlo Ventresca, after it's discovered that he murdered the Pope, planted the bomb and murdered the three Cardinals, runs St. Peter's basillica, pours candle oil on himself and lights it.